Kiril3l5/time-tracking-2.0/docs/development/firebase-auth-integration-plan.md

 ## 7. Next Steps

+With the core authentication state management refactored and the basic user document creation implemented, the next priorities are:

-1. **Update Registration Implementation**:
+1.  **Enhance Registration Flow** 🔄:
-   - Enhance the registration function to create all three required documents
+    *   Implement creation of any additional related Firestore documents required upon user registration (e.g., `userSettings`, `userStats`, if planned according to the [Database Schema](../schema/database-schema.md)).
-   - Implement proper validation and error handling
+    *   Ensure robust validation and user-friendly error handling on the `RegisterForm`.

-2. **Complete Portal Integration**:
+2.  **Complete Portal Integration** 🔄:
-   - Implement protected routes in both portals
-   - Create portal-specific login/registration pages
+    *   Finalize portal-specific login/registration pages (`LoginPage.tsx`, `RegisterPage.tsx`) in `packages/hours` and `packages/admin`, ensuring they correctly use the `useAuth()` hook for actions.
+    *   Integrate role-based protected routes fully within the `packages/admin` portal.

-3. **Implement Profile Management**:
+3.  **Implement Profile Management** 🔄:
-   - Create components for viewing and editing user profiles
+    *   Create UI components for viewing and editing user profiles (leveraging the `User` data from `useCurrentUserProfile`).
-   - Implement permission-based field visibility and editability
+    *   Implement permission-based field visibility and editability according to `firestore.rules`.

-4. **Finalize Biometric Authentication**:
+4.  **Finalize Biometric Authentication** 🔄:
-   - Complete implementation for supported platforms
+    *   Implement secure credential storage and the actual biometric login/authentication flow for supported platforms (WebAuthn for web, platform APIs for native/PWA if applicable).
-   - Add fallback mechanisms for unsupported platforms
+    *   Add appropriate fallback mechanisms for unsupported platforms or user preference.

+5.  **Testing**:
+    *   Add unit and integration tests for authentication components and hooks.
+    *   Perform end-to-end testing of login, registration, logout, and protected routes.
+    *   Conduct usability testing on the authentication flow.

 ## 8. Security Considerations